Mean-field games of speedy information access with observation costs: Control of information speed: single agent case

 \begin{ass} The state space $\mathcal{X}$ and the action space $A$ are compact, the reward function $r$ is continuous, and the transition kernel $p$ is weakly continuous, i.e. if $(x_n, a_n) \to (x,a) \in \mathcal{X} \times A$, then ${p(\cdot\mid x_n, a_n) \to p(\cdot \mid x,a)}$ weakly. \end{ass}

 \Cref{defn:mcdm} mimics that of a standard MDP, but with the addition of delay and cost values.
-The effect of the variable delay in the control problem will become apparent with the construction of admissible policies, see \Cref{defn:mcdm_admissible}.
 In the following, we assume that the problem initiates at time $t=0$, and denote prior observations with negative indices.

 \begin{defn} Denote by $\mathcal{I} \coloneqq \{0,1,\ldots, K\}$ the \textit{intervention set}.
 Let $H_{0} \coloneqq (\mathcal{X} \times A)^{d_0} \times \mathcal{X}$, and define recursively $H_t \coloneqq H_{t-1} \times A \times \mathcal{I} \times \mathcal{X}$, $t\geq 1$.
 A \textit{policy} $\pi = (\pi_t)_{t \geq 0}$ is a sequence of (Markov) kernels $\pi_t: H_t \to \Pcal(A \times \mathcal{I})$. \end{defn}